pc2/CustoNN2/workflows/workflow_hakathur.md

 ## Channels and Pipes
 - [The Intel FPGA SDK for OpenCL channels extension provides a mechanism for passing data between kernels and synchronizing kernels with high efficiency and low latency](https://www.intel.com/content/www/us/en/programmable/documentation/mwh1391807965224/ewa1411503895045.html#ewa1411747396740)
 - Channels are used to exchange data between kernels.
 This communication between kernels happens through FIFO buffers.
 - Channels are better understood if we work in terms of Producer and Consumer.
 Producer "produces" data which is written to  channel and consumer makes use of the data i.e. consumer reads the data from the channel.
-- If consumer does not read faster than the rate the producer writes to the channel  _stalls_ occur .We can use Intel® FPGA Dynamic Profiler for OpenCL™ to check for channel stalls.
+- If consumer does not read faster than the rate the producer writes to the channel  _stalls_ occur .We can use Intel FPGA Dynamic Profiler for OpenCL to check for channel stalls.
 - If consumer reads faster than the rate the producer writes to the channel , consumer stalls.
 Because consumer has nothing to work on.
 - A kernel can read from the same channel multiple times.
 However, multiple kernels cannot read from the same channel.
 Similarly, a kernel can write to the same channel multiple times but multiple kernels cannot write to the same channel.
 - In Intel FPGA SDK ,  channels in kernel are enabled using :